Governor Larry Hogan Mobilizes State Resources To Support Baltimore City Law Enforcement Response

 - Governor’s Office of Community Initiatives organized 2,600 volunteers who volunteered for clean-up this morning on Pennsylvania Avenue.
 A social media campaign was led by the Governor’s Office of Service & Volunteerism;

-- Governor Hogan launched a new Web page, “Maryland Unites,” as a way to provide information and encourage the public to lend a helping hand to the Baltimore community in the aftermath of rioting and looting.
-To date, 799 volunteers have signed up.
-Click here: www.marylandunites.org;
+- Last night, Governor Hogan launched a new Web page, “Maryland Unites,” as a way to provide information and encourage the public to lend a helping hand to the Baltimore community in the aftermath of rioting and looting.
+Click here: www.marylandunites.org

 - The Maryland Department of Environment has offered assistance to the Baltimore City Department of Public Works in the event they need extended hours at their solid waste acceptance facilities to process all solid waste;